lordgamez/nifi-minifi-cpp/PROCESSORS.md

 ### Description

 This Processor gets the contents of a FlowFile from a MQTT broker for a specified topic.
-The the payload of the MQTT message becomes content of a FlowFile
+The the payload of the MQTT message becomes content of a FlowFile.
+If Record Reader and Record Writer are set, then the MQTT message specific attributes are not set in the flow file, because different attributes can be set for different records.
+In this case if Add Attributes As Fields is set to true, the attributes will be added to each record as fields.

 ### Properties